jacobobryant/biff/docs/02-reference/11-security.md

 are handled in your application code so that they can be easily customized.

-The starter project comes with code for sending emails with [Postmark](https://postmarkapp.com/).
-Until you add API keys for Postmark and Recaptcha (which is used to protect your signin forms from bots), signin links and codes will be printed to the console instead of being emailed.
+The starter project comes with code for sending emails with [MailerSend](https://www.mailersend.com/).
+Until you add API keys for MailerSend and Recaptcha (which is used to protect your signin forms from bots), signin links and codes will be printed to the console instead of being emailed.